 Delayed discharge.
 Where a patient who is fit for discharge remains in an acute hospital bed because other, more suitable, care cannot be provided.

-Department of Health (DH).
-The Department of Health provides strategic leadership for public health, the NHS and social care in England.
+Department of Health (DHSC).
+The Department of Health and Social Care provides strategic leadership for public health, the NHS and social care in England.
 It is a government department, led by the Secretary of State for Health (a cabinet MP).

 Early Intervention.
 Aims to identify people at risk and to halt or slow down any deterioration, and actively seek to improve their situation (Also known secondary prevention).

 East of England Ambulance Trust (EEAST).
 Provides ambulance services for the east of England (Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk).

 Elective care.
 Elective care is given at a planned or prearranged time rather than in response to an emergency, usually following referral from a primary or community health professional such as a GP.

 Eligibility criteria.
 An assessment of an individual's support needs, that takes into consideration how serious a risk is to the individual's independence.
 By determining level of risk, the criteria provide a structure for determining an individual's eligibility for social care.

 Exceptional cases.
 Exceptional cases are treatments not usually funded by the NHS, but applications can be made to fund them.
 The Exceptional Cases Panel is authorised by the Board to process requests for exceptional treatments.

 Freedom of Information Act (FOIA).
 Government act which gives a general right of access to all types of recorded information held by public bodies.

 Generic medicines.
 Generic medicines are usually copies of pharmaceutical products that are no longer protected by patent.